codership/galera/Docs_tommi/python3/source/nodeprovisioning.rst

-When a node joins the primary component, it compares its state ID to that of the :abbr:`PC (Primary Component)` and if they do not match, the node requests for state transfer from the cluster.
+When a node joins the primary component, it compares its state ID to that of the :abbr:`PC (Primary Component)` and if they do not match, the node requests state transfer from the cluster.

 There are two possibilities to select the state transfer donor: